Umpire: Cricket

 In cricket, dismissal decisions can only be made on appeal by the players.
 Otherwise, on-field decisions, relevant to the rules and scoring and of the game, are handled by two on-field umpires, although an off-field third umpire may help with certain decisions.
 At the international level, the match referee is an off-field official who makes judgements concerning the reputable conduct of the game and hands out penalties for breaches of the ICC Cricket Code of Conduct.

 Baseball and softball

 In baseball and softball, there is commonly a head umpire (also known as a plate umpire) who is in charge of calling balls and strikes from behind the plate, who is assisted by one, two, three, or five field umpires who make calls on their specific bases (or with five umpires the bases and the outfield).
-On any question, the head umpire has the final call.
+On any question, all umpires are equal.

 Football (Australian rules)

 An umpire is an official in the sport of Australian rules football.
-Games are overseen by one to three field umpires, two to four boundary umpires, and two goal umpires.
+Games are overseen by one to four field umpires, two to four boundary umpires, and two goal umpires.